 The WPI Individual Development Plan (IDP) series

 WPI IDP series is an annual workshop series for WPI graduate students to learn how to effectively manage their careers through the development of an IDP.
-The program is intended for PhD students in their 2nd or 3rd year, however, the program is also relevant for other PhD students as well as postdocs.
+The program is intended for PhD students and postdocs, however masters students are welcome to participate as well.
 The program will focus on self-assessment, career exploration, networking, and goal setting.
 Registration information for the program can be found below following the workshop schedule.
 Participants will develop an IDP over the course of the series and will receive guidance on how to constructively discuss their IDPs with their mentors.
 The IDP process entails conducting a self-assessment of skills, interests, and values, conducting career exploration and selecting career paths of interest, identifying a mentors, and setting and completing SMART goals.
 Learning objectives for the IDP series are for students by the end of the program to be able to:

 - comprehend the importance and value of developing an IDP to manage and advance one’s career